-Each replicator records the position based on the current role: the extracted source data is used on an Extractor, and the data applied to the target for an Applier.
+Each replicator records the position based on the current role: the extracted source data is used on a master, and the data applied to the target for a slave.
 When extracting data, this information is used to identify the position within the source data where transactions have been read from.
 When applying data, the same information is written as each transaction is applied to the target database.